-PREFACE 3 INTRODUCTION 4 I. BIG TRENDS 8 II.
-SECTORAL ANALYSIS 24 Global Economics and Finance 25 Global Politics 27 The New Economic Order 30 Technology and information 32 Artificial intelligence technologies and the world of the future III.
-POSSIBLE SCENARIOS, AND "GRAND STRATEGIES" 1.
-The internal transformation of the West.
-USA: three scenarios .
-37 2.
-The future of America's economics: the '70s are coming back with yet an uncertain outcome 43 3.
-Double containment: the "Thucydides' trap" 45 4.
-Military strategies and the "Battle of the Leviathans" 48 5.
-Middle East: it is a conventional war of attrition, stupid!
-50 6.
-US and the West facing multiple crises: Ukraine, Middle East etc c55 7.
-Geopolitical reality: Bipolarity 2.0?
-58 8.
-The future of the UN: up for grabs?
-60 9.
-The post-Ukrainian future of Europe: post-liberalism and popul lism62 10.
-The post-Soviet space: the "spoiler" tactics of the West 67 11.
-Asia-Pacific region: the sun rises in the East 68 12.
-The future world order: moving forward to the historica al norm through the thorns of dystopias 70
+PREFACE

+INTRODUCTION4

+I. BIG TRENDS

+II.
+SECTORAL ANALYSIS24

+Global Economy and Finance25

+Global Politics27

+The New Economic Order30

+Technology and information32

+Artificial intelligence technologies and the world of the future33

+III.
+SOME SCENARIOS, OPTIONS FOR THE DEVELOPMENT OF EVENTS AND

+"GRAND STRATEGIES"

+1. The internal transformation of the West.
+USA: three scenarios37

+2. The future of America's economy: the '70s are coming back with yet an

+uncertain outcome43

+3. Double containment: the "Thucydides' trap"45

+4. Military strategies and the "Battle of the Leviathans"

+5. Middle East: it is a conventional war of attrition, stupid!50

+6. US and the West facing multiple crises: Ukraine, Middle East etc55

+7. Geopolitical reality: Bipolarity 2.0?58

+8. The future of the UN: up for grabs?60

+9. The post-Ukrainian future of Europe: post-liberalism and populism62

+10. The post-Soviet space: the "spoiler" tactics of the West67

+11. Asia-Pacific region: the sun rises in the East68

+12. The future world order: moving forward to the historical norm

+through the thorns of dystopias?70